-The translator would not (as we mentioned above) simply write an equivalent English word in place of each Greek word as is done below.
-A word-for-word replacement is of little use, because it is only a form of words equivalent, and does not convey the force of meaning (the dynamic equivalence).
+The translator would not simply write an equivalent English word in place of each Greek word as is done below (Figure 3).
+A word-for-word replacement is often of little use, because it is only a form of words equivalent, and may not convey the force of meaning (the dynamic equivalence).

 So the translator writes the phrase this way (Figure 4)...

 The Greek phrase is now rendered in plain English such that we understand it well.
 The phrase has been made intelligible to us.
 Most translators would be satisfied with this translation.
 It nicely conveys both the form of words and the force of meaning.

 Before we go any further, I would like you to look at something Paul says.
 "The things given us by God we also speak, not in words taught by human wisdom, but in words taught by the Holy Spirit..."
 (1Corinthians 2:12-13).

 Such translators would treat as paramount the "word" in the sense of "message" (Acts 20:7).
 They would treat as secondary the particular words used to express that "word" or message.
-They are willing to sacrifice that form of words for the sake of the message and meaning the words convey.
+They are willing to sacrifice the form of words for the sake of clarifying the message and meaning the words convey.

-To show you what I mean, here is an example.
-In this "translation" the English word used has no counterpart in the string of Greek words being translated.
-Moreover, the Greek words used are not rendered.
-We have no equivalence in words, but only dynamic equivalence.
+To show you what I mean, here is an example (Figure 5).
+In this "translation" the English word "Sunday" has no counterpart in the string of Greek words being "translated".
+Yet the translator believes that this English word makes the string of Greek words intelligible.
+In this example the translator provides no equivalence in the form of words at all, but attempts to to provide clear "dynamic" equivalence.

-As another example, let us suppose a translator didn’t like the word "Sunday" because of its pagan connotation and lack of connection with the Christian faith.
-The translator nevertheless still wanted to substitute the form of words in the Greek with a different form of words.
-So he (or she) selects a phrase from another part of the scripture (Revelation 1:10) which a lot of Christians use in place of the name "Sunday".
+As another example (Figure 6), let us suppose a translator doesn't like the word "Sunday" because of its pagan connotation and lack of connection with the Christian faith.
+The translator nevertheless still wants to substitute the form of words in the Greek with a different form of words and so selects a phrase from another part of the scripture (Revelation 1:10) which a lot of Christians use in place of the name "Sunday".

-Now let me give you an example that is not hypothetical or imaginary.
+Now let me give you an example that is not hypothetical or imaginary (Figure 7).
 This example may be found in a few English translations.
 The translator believes that the phrase reflects Jewish time reckoning, by which a day starts with evening (Genesis 1:5), six hours before midnight, when a day starts according to Roman reckoning.

-In those days it was clearly understood what translators like Phillips and Moffatt were doing.
+In those days it was clearly understood what Phillips and Moffatt were doing.
 A strong distinction was made between their kind of work and the "stricter" translations.
 Their work was never intended to compete with or to replace those stricter translations, but rather to complement them.
 This important distinction has now become grey and blurred, and this must make us cautious.

 Fortunately almost all translators write a foreword to their versions which clarify the principles they follow in translation.
 Furthermore, without knowing a speck of Hebrew or Greek, by comparing one translation with others, we can be alerted when we observe one translation making a definite departure from the norm.

 I trust that this lesson has helped you understand how translations differ.
 Please don’t get the idea that I am "against" dynamic equivalence!
 The work of a translator should be, as J.B.
 Phillips well puts it, "to produce in the hearts and mind of his readers an effect equivalent to that produced by the author on his original readers".
 This is what dynamic equivalence is all about.